realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals of Facial Recognition.md

 Intelligent monitoring - for example, an automobile might include a system that monitors the driver's face to determine if the driver is looking at the road, looking at a mobile device, or shows signs of tiredness.

 Advertising - analyzing faces in an image can help direct advertisements to an appropriate demographic audience.

+Missing persons - using public cameras systems, facial recognition can be used to identify if a missing person is in the image frame.